-You may enter the US no more than 30 days before the program start date on your I-20.
+You may enter the United States no more than 30 days before the program start date

 Traveling During Your Stay

-You may need a visa if traveling outside of the US.
-You can find this information on embassy websites.
+You may need a visa if traveling outside of the United States.
+You can find this information

 Check to make sure your passport is valid

 Check to make sure your F-1 visa is valid

 You should obtain the signature of the International Student Advisor/Designated School